What You Can Realistically Expect from the Touring Plans

 In the Magic Kingdom, early-entry attractions currently operate in Fantasyland and Tomorrowland.
-At Epcot, they're in the Future World section.
-At Disney's Hollywood Studios, they're dispersed.
+At Epcot, they’re in the Future World section.
+At Disney’s Animal Kingdom, they’re in DinoLand U.S.A., Asia, Discovery Island, and Africa.
+At Disney’s Hollywood Studios, they’re dispersed.
 Practically speaking, see any attractions on the plan that are open for early entry, crossing them off as you do.
-If you finish all early-entry attractions and have time left before the general public is admitted, sample early-entry attractions not included in the plan.
-Stop touring about ten minutes before the public is admitted, and position yourself for the first attraction on the plan that wasn't open for early entry.
-During early entry in the Magic Kingdom, for example, you can almost always experience Peter Pan's Flight and It's a Small World in Fantasyland, plus Space Mountain and Stitch's Great Escape in Tomorrowland.
+If you finish all early- entry attractions and have time left before the general public is admit- ted, sample early-entry attractions not included in the plan.
+Stop touring about 10 minutes before the public is admitted, and position yourself for the first attraction on the plan that wasn’t open for early entry.
+During early entry in the Magic Kingdom, for example, you can almost always experience Seven Dwarfs Mine Train and Under the Sea: Voyage of the Little Mermaid in Fantasyland, plus Space Mountain in Tomorrowland.
 As official opening nears, go to the boundary between Fantasyland and Liberty Square and be ready to blitz Splash and Big Thunder mountains according to the touring plan when the rest of the park opens.

-Evening Extra Magic Hours, when a designated park remains open for Disney-resort guests three hours (effective January 2013, this changes to two hours) beyond normal closing time, have less effect on the touring plans than early entry in the morning.
+Evening Extra Magic Hours, when a designated park remains open for Disney resort guests 2 hours beyond normal closing time, have less effect on the touring plans than early entry in the morning.
 Parks are almost never scheduled for both early entry and evening Extra Magic Hours on the same day.
 Thus a park offering evening Extra Magic Hours will enjoy a fairly normal morning and early afternoon.
-It's not until late afternoon, when park hoppers coming from the other theme parks descend, that the late-closing park will become especially crowded.
-By that time, you'll be well toward the end of your touring plan.
+It’s not until late afternoon, when park hoppers coming from the other theme parks descend, that the late-closing park will become especially crowded.
+By that time, you’ll be well toward the end of your touring plan.